Post job

 Lubbock, TX jobs

 Contributes to the university's mission through teaching, research and service, some variation by academic unit.
-Requisition ID 42577BR Travel Required None Pay Grade Maximum Salary commensurate with related education, experience and/or skills Major/Essential Functions * Course Instruction. * Develop a course syllabus with a class schedule of instruction, select instructional materials (books and other reading assignments, supplemental learning materials to use in each session such as in-class exercises, etc.), and formulate examination and grading instruments. * Program Design/Curriculum Development. * Determine and publish office hours that will be made available to students for consultation, advisement and counseling, tutoring and other instructional support of learning. * Participate in faculty retreats, meetings, committees, and other governance and operational functions. * Perform other duties as assigned by the Dean of the School of Population and Public Health.
+Requisition ID 43604BR Travel Required None Pay Grade Maximum Salary commensurate with related education, experience and/or skills Major/Essential Functions * Based upon the department of chairs discretion and the needs of partner hospitals. * Patient care to pediatric patients is to be provided in either an outpatient, inpatient or ambulatory setting.
 Grant Funded?
-No Pay Grade Minimum Salary commensurate with related education, experience and/or skills Pay Basis Monthly Work Location Lubbock Preferred Qualifications * Demonstrated record of effectiveness as a teacher, preferably of 3 or more years. * A record of peer reviewed publication and/or peer-reviewed creative activity which has contributed to the discipline or field of study.
-Department Dept of Public Health Lbk Required Attachments Cover Letter, Professional/Personal References, Recommendation/Referral, Resume / CV Job Type Part Time Pay Statement Compensation is commensurate upon the qualifications of the individual selected and budgetary guidelines of the hiring department, as well as the institutional pay plan.
-For additional information, please reference the institutional pay plan website at ******************************** Shift Day EEO Statement All qualified applicants will be considered for employment without regard to sex, race, color, national origin, religion, age, disability, protected veteran status, or genetic information.
-Required Qualifications * A Dr.PH or ScD, or a PhD in a Public Health discipline. * An MD with an MPH is also acceptable.
+No Pay Grade Minimum Salary commensurate with related education, experience and/or skills Pay Basis Monthly Schedule Details depends on assignments Work Location Lubbock Department Pedi Administration Lbk Genl Required Attachments Resume / CV Job Type Part Time Pay Statement Compensation is commensurate upon the qualifications of the individual selected and budgetary guidelines of the hiring department, as well as the institutional pay plan.
+For additional information, please reference the institutional pay plan website at ******************************** Shift Other EEO Statement All qualified applicants will be considered for employment without regard to sex, race, color, national origin, religion, age, disability, protected veteran status, or genetic information.
+Required Qualifications * MD or DO degree. * State of Texas Medical License. * Board of Certified by the American Board of Pediatrics.
 Does this position work in a research laboratory?
 No Jeanne Clery Act The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal statute requiring colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information.
 By October 1 of each year, institutions must publish and distribute their Annual Campus Security Policy & Crime Statistics Report (ASR) to current and prospective students and employees.
 To view this report, visit the TTUHSC Clery Act website at **************************************************** Introduction Nationally recognized as a Great College to Work For, TTUHSC provides much more than just a job!
 Enjoy excellent benefits, including paid leave, retirement plans, wellness programs, health insurance and so much more.
 Ready to start building a rewarding career in a positive environment where you can develop and thrive?
 Join us as we change the future of health care.
 About TTUHSC Texas Tech University Health Sciences Center is enriching the lives of others by educating students, providing excellent patient care, and advancing knowledge through innovative research.
 TTUHSC graduates more health care professionals than any other health care institution in the state, conferring 24.2% of all degrees and certificates awarded from health-related institutions in Texas.
 By providing comprehensive clinical services to more than 10 million individuals across 121 counties, TTUHSC is dedicated to advancing the health of people throughout Texas and beyond.
 This is where world-class education meets compassionate patient care - and we believe that our people are the reason for our institution's lasting success and bright future.
 Being part of the TTUHSC team means being part of an innovative and supportive community that empowers each individual to do their best work.
 Through our values-based culture, TTUHSC is committed to cultivating an exceptional workplace community with a positive culture that puts people first.
 Benefits TTUHSC is committed to creating an environment where our team members can do their best work, with programs and benefits to support head-to-toe well-being.
 Explore just a few of the advantages of being a TTUHSC team member: * Health Plans + Supplemental Coverage Options - Individual health insurance provided at no cost for full-time team members * Paid Time Off - Including holidays, vacation, sick leave and more * Retirement Plans * Wellness Programs * Certified Mother-Friendly Workplace Additionally, TTUHSC invests in the success of our team members by providing opportunities for personal and professional growth, including lifelong learning programs, recognition programs, and health and wellness initiatives.
 Team members also enjoy a variety of other perks, such as special membership rates at local gyms and golf courses, access to state-of-the-art software and facilities, and discounts on travel, technology, entertainment and more.

 • Recurrent Faculty Member - Pediatric Surgery